-The ROI of your content will varies based on quality.
-High quality content is much more likely to generate links, shares, and mentions than low quality content.
+The ROI of your content will vary based on quality.
+High-quality content is much more likely to generate links, shares, and mentions than low-quality content.

 While there are a lot of items that go into creating quality content, the basics are: